 David Evans has intertwined careers as an academic, consultant, and entrepreneur.
 The founder of Market Platform Dynamics, a consulting company that provides strategic advice to platform-based entrepreneurs and investors, he is an economist, business advisor and a recognized global authority on the design and implementation of complex business strategies and business models.
 David has more than 25 years of experience helping companies worldwide design business strategies to overcome the “chicken and egg” problem of getting multiple customer groups on board the same platform at the same time.

-He is the author, with Richard Schmalensee, of Matchmakers:The New Economics of Multisided Platforms, published by Harvard Business Press.
-The New York Times called the book, “an entrepreneurial playbook of sorts for ‘building, igniting and operating matchmakers.'”
+He is the author, with Richard Schmalensee, of Matchmakers:The New Economics of Multisided Platforms, published by Harvard Business Press and translated into eight languages.
+The New York Times called the book, “an entrepreneurial playbook of sorts for ‘building, igniting and operating matchmakers.’”